EarthBound: Development

 EarthBound Beginnings was released for the Famicom in 1989 in Japan.
 Its sequel, EarthBound, was developed over five years by Ape and HAL, and published through Nintendo.
 The game was written and designed by Japanese author, musician, and advertiser Shigesato Itoi, and produced by Satoru Iwata, who became Nintendo's president and CEO.
 Mother 2 was made with a development team different from that of the original game, and most of its members were unmarried and willing to work all night on the project.
 Mother 2s development took much longer than planned and came under repeated threats of cancellation.
 Itoi has said that the project's dire straits were resolved when Iwata joined the team.
 Ape's programming team had more members than HAL on the project.
 The HAL team (led by lead programmer Iwata) worked on the game programming, while the Ape team (led by lead programmer Kouji Malta) worked on specific data, such as the text and maps.
 They spent biweekly retreats together at the HAL office in view of Mount Fuji.

 The game continues EarthBound Beginningss story in that Giygas reappears as the antagonist (and thus did not die at the end of EarthBound Beginnings) and the player has the option of choosing whether to continue the protagonist's story by choosing whether to name their player-character the same as the original.
 He considered interstellar and interplanetary space travel instead of the confines of a single planet in the new game.
 After four months, Itoi scrapped the idea as cliché.
 Itoi sought to make a game that would appeal to populations that were playing games less, such as girls.

 The Mother series titles are built on what Itoi considered "reckless wildness", where he would offer ideas that encouraged his staff to contribute new ways of portraying scenes in the video game medium.
 He saw the titles foremost as games and not "big scenario scripts".
 Itoi has said that he wanted the player to feel emotions such as "distraught" when playing the game.
-The game's writing was intentionally "quirky and goofy" in character, and written in the Japanese kana script so as to give dialogue a conversational feel.
+The game's writing was intentionally "quirky and goofy" in character, and written in the Japanese kana script to give dialogue a conversational feel.
 Itoi thought of the default player-character names when he did not like his team's suggestions.
 Many of the characters were based on real-life personalities.
 For instance, the desert miners were modeled on specific executives from a Japanese construction company.
 The final battle dialogue with Giygas was based on Itoi's recollections of a traumatic scene from the Shintoho film The Military Policeman and the Dismembered Beauty that he had accidentally seen in his childhood.
 Itoi referred to the battle background animations as a "video drug".
 The same specialist made nearly 200 of these animations, working solely on backgrounds for two years.